-Nearly pure hemp oil is isolated from the other cannabinoids found in hemp oil.
-Hemp oil is extracted from the stalks and stems of cannabis using a chemical process and contains the full range of cannabinoids found in the plant.
-Oil may be obtained using solvents or with a non-toxic and non-flammable CO2 extraction method.
-Prevalent in the food industry, and “generally regarded as safe” by the FDA, CO2 extraction eliminates the risk of solvent residues in the final product.
+CBD oil is extracted from the stalks and stems of the cannabis or hemp plant using a chemical process that harvests a full range of cannabinoids found in the plant.
+Cannabidiol Oil is obtained using a non-toxic and non-flammable CO2 extraction method.
+This process is prevalent in the food industry, and “generally regarded as safe” by the FDA, CO2 extraction eliminates the risk of solvent residues in the final product.

 Will I get high?

-hemp oil does not have any of the psychoactive properties associated with marijuana and will not impair the user or get them “high.”
-Industrial hemp that has less than 0.3% THC content can yield high-quality hemp oil that is 99% pure.
+CBD oil does not have any of the psychoactive properties associated with marijuana and will not impair the user or get them “high.”

-Hemp oil companies are unable to give legal advice on the legality of hemp oil.
-This information is a third party interpretation in an effort to encourage consumers to do their research on the legality of hemp oil.
-Hemp oil is legal in 44 states.
-In 28 states where medical marijuana is legal, hemp oil products are covered by those same medical marijuana legal protections.
-In recent years, 16 states have passed hemp oil-only laws, which legalize the possession and use of hemp oil products for specific conditions – but not cannabis products containing higher levels of THC.
-Those hemp oil-only laws often limit the legal possession and use of hemp oil products to children with epilepsy, and some nerve and muscle afflictions.
-Only six states—Idaho, South Dakota, Nebraska, Kansas, Indiana, and West Virginia still consider every part of the cannabis plant, including hemp oil, to be illegal.
-The Controlled Substance Act does not contain the terms “Cannabidiol,” “Cannabinoids” or “Hemp.”
+CBD oil is legal to some degree in all 50 states.
+In 28 states where medical marijuana is legal, CBD oil products are covered by those same medical marijuana legal protections.
+In recent years, 16 states have passed CBD oil-only laws, which legalize the possession and use of CBD oil products for specific conditions – but not cannabis products containing higher levels of THC.
+Those CBD oil-only laws often limit the legal possession and use of CBD oil products to children with epilepsy, and some nerve and muscle afflictions.
+Only six states—Idaho, South Dakota, Nebraska, Kansas, Indiana, and West Virginia still consider every part of the cannabis plant, including CBD oil, to be illegal.
+The Controlled Substance Act does not contain the terms “Cannabidiol,” “Cannabinoids” or “CBD.”
 In order for these terms to be included in the CSA and officially become law, it would take an act of Congress, passed by the House and Senate, and signed by the President.
-Companies who source domestic hemp products, cultivated in full compliance with the Farm Bill, under appropriate licensing from respective state departments of agriculture in Colorado and Kentucky are covered under this legislation.
-Furthermore, according to the continuing Appropriations Acts of 2016 and 2017, it is the expressed intent of Congress that hemp cultivated in compliance with the Farm Bill be intended for “transportation, processing, and sale.”
+Companies who source domestic CBD products, cultivated in full compliance with the Farm Bill, under appropriate licensing from respective state departments of agriculture in Colorado and Kentucky are covered under this legislation.
+Furthermore, according to the continuing Appropriations Acts of 2016 and 2017, it is the expressed intent of Congress that CBD cultivated in compliance with the Farm Bill be intended for “transportation, processing, and sale.”

 Will I pass a drug test?